 In recent work, space and abstract landscape lead the way to hidden passages and mysterious places.
 The Tompkins Square Park dog run is also a fascination; constant movement, color and energy, in all weather-- sun, rain and melting pools of ice under bare trees.
 This work is an attempt to capture the joy and beauty of dogs at play.

-2011- Summer 2012 Memorial Sloan Kettering InFusion Gallery, Brooklyn, New York
+2011- 2012 Memorial Sloan Kettering InFusion Gallery, Brooklyn, New York

 2008 "Natural Forms", The Hebrew Home at Riverdale, Bronx, New York